Glossary of Terms

 Location Scout

-Hired by the production company to photograph numerous potential locations as needed to fit the visual requirements of the script and provide all contact information with the property owners for the company.
+The Location Scout is hired by the production company to photograph numerous potential locations as needed to fit the visual requirements of the script and provide all contact information with the property owners for the company.

 Mixer